wildonion/gem/README.md

 > Before going for production, read the following notes:

-- **NOTE**: there is a env var called `THIRD_PARY_TWITTER_BOT_ENDPOINT` which can be set to an external twitter bot server endpoint to send requests for user task verification, if you want to use a third party bot remember to pass the endpoint to the instance of the `Twitter` struct like `let bot = Twitter::new(Some(bot_endpoint));`.
+- **NOTE**: **Regard to conse panel actix APIs**, there is a env var called `THIRD_PARY_TWITTER_BOT_ENDPOINT` which can be set to an external twitter bot server endpoint to send requests for user task verification, if you want to use a third party bot remember to pass the endpoint to the instance of the `Twitter` struct like `let bot = Twitter::new(Some(bot_endpoint));`.

-- **NOTE**: currently the `/bot/check-users-tasks` API will be called every day at **7 AM** via a setup crontab inside the `jobs` folder to avoid twitter rate limit issue, if you want to change the cron just run `crontab -e` command inside the `jobs` folder and edit the related cron file.
+- **NOTE**: **Regard to conse panel actix APIs**, currently the `/bot/check-users-tasks` API will be called every day at **7 AM** via a setup crontab inside the `jobs` folder to avoid twitter rate limit issue, if you want to change the cron just run `crontab -e` command inside the `jobs` folder and edit the related cron file.

-- **NOTE**: in order to use twitter APIs you must have a paid developer account and you must use keys and tokens from a twitter developer App that is attached to a project also you can add new keys in `twitter-accounts.json` by calling the `/admin/add-twitter-accounts` API.
+- **NOTE**: **Regard to conse panel actix APIs**, in order to use twitter APIs you must have a paid developer account and you must use keys and tokens from a twitter developer App that is attached to a project also you can add new keys in `twitter-accounts.json` by calling the `/admin/add-twitter-accounts` API.

-- **NOTE**: to generate a new password for admin and dev users just edit the `argon2test.rs` code inside the `tests` folder then run ```cargo run --bin argon2test``` to generate those passwords finally update the `up.sql` inside the `migrations/2023-05-22-184005_users` folder to insert a new admin and dev user info into the table when you run ```diesel migration run```.
+- **NOTE**: **Regard to conse panel actix APIs**, to generate a new password for admin and dev users just edit the `argon2test.rs` code inside the `tests` folder then run ```cargo run --bin argon2test``` to generate those passwords finally update the `up.sql` inside the `migrations/2023-05-22-184005_users` folder to insert a new admin and dev user info into the table when you run ```diesel migration run```.

+- **NOTE**: **Regard to conse mafia hyper APIs**, to update a user access level of the conse mafia hyper server to dev, first signup the user using `/auth/signup` API then update the `access_level` field of the user to `0` manually inside the db in `mongodb` container using `portrainer` finally login with dev user to register a new god for the game.

+- **NOTE**: **Regard to conse mafia hyper APIs**, the default `dev` and `conse` user passwords are `dev@1234%` and `conse@1234` respectively which will be imported to the mongodb automatically by running the `./redeploy.sh` script, also we can run the `./mafia dev 0` binary inside the VPS to update the access level of a user to dev, finally we can register a new god or admin for the mafia game APIs using the dev user token.

 - **NOTE**: to access the `mongodb` container shell, login to the `portrainer` then fireup the `mongodb` container CMD and run ```mongosh``` or you can go inside using ```sudo docker exec -it mongodb mongosh``` command.

 - **NOTE**: after updating application's `Dockerfile` files, we should rebuild our container images by running ```./redeploy.sh``` script again.

-- **NOTE**: to update a user access level of the conse mafia hyper server to dev, first signup the user using `/auth/signup` API then update the `access_level` field of the user to `0` manually inside the db in `mongodb` container using `portrainer` finally login with dev user to register a new god for the game.
+- **NOTE**: all docker container the mounted volumes are inside `infra/data` folder.

 - **NOTE**: in order to use docker containers inside another one by its DNS name, all of them must be inside the same network bridge like if we want to use the mongodb container inside the panel container they must be in the same network called `gem`.

-- **NOTE**: Make sure that you have the `conse.app` domain enabled and is pointing to the machine where the `gem` codes is hosted on.
+- **NOTE**: make sure that you have the `conse.app` domain enabled and is pointing to the machine where the `gem` codes is hosted on.

-- **NOTE**: Rerun the `renew.sh` on every changes to the nginx config file like hosting new codes, services or adding a new domain to the VPS.
+- **NOTE**: rerun the `renew.sh` on every changes to the nginx config file like hosting new codes, services or adding a new domain to the VPS.

-- **NOTE**: For every new (sub)domain inside the VPS there must be a new config file and a new ssl certificate inside the `infra/docker/nginx` folder related to that (sub)domain name.
+- **NOTE**: for every new (sub)domain inside the VPS there must be a new config file and a new ssl certificate inside the `infra/docker/nginx` folder related to that (sub)domain name.

-- **NOTE**: There must be three registered (sub)domains in DNS panel of `conse.app`: `api.conse.app`, `api.panel.conse.app`, `panel.conse.app` which points to the conse mafia hyper APIs, Actix APIs and the panel UI respectively.
+- **NOTE**: there must be three registered (sub)domains in DNS panel of `conse.app`: `api.mafia.conse.app`, `api.panel.conse.app`, `panel.conse.app` which points to the conse mafia hyper APIs, Actix APIs and the panel UI respectively.

-- **NOTE**: To serve static files using nginx just make sure you copied the `build-{PROJECT-NAME}` folder of JS projects into `infra/docker/nginx/build` folder.
+- **NOTE**: to serve static files using nginx just make sure you copied the `build-{PROJECT-NAME}` folder of JS projects into `infra/docker/nginx/build` folder.

-- **NOTE**: Multiple domains can point to a same VPS which their ssl-s and routes can be setup by nginx also multiple (sub)domains of different domains can point to multiple VPS-es which can be setup inside the DNS panel of those domains like the following:
+- **NOTE**: multiple domains can point to a same VPS which their ssl-s and routes can be setup by nginx also multiple (sub)domains of different domains can point to multiple VPS-es which can be setup inside the DNS panel of those domains like the following:

 **DNS records of conse.app domain**

 ```
 Type	    Hostname	               Value	          TTL (seconds)
 A	    conse.app              directs to 64.226.71.201	     3600
-A	    api.conse.app   	   directs to 68.183.137.151     3600
+A	    api.mafia.conse.app   	   directs to 68.183.137.151     3600
 A	    panel.conse.app    	   directs to 68.183.201.134     3600
 ```
 **DNS records of wildonion.io domain**